kanchankapila/stock-mcp-suite/README.md

 - Persistence:
   - `RAG_STORE=hnsw`: per-namespace HNSW index stored under `RAG_DIR/<ns>`.
   - `RAG_STORE=sqlite`: embeddings stored in `rag_embeddings` SQLite table; retrieval computes cosine in-process.

+### RAG Batch Indexing
+The `server/scripts/rag-build-batch.ts` script pre-indexes local source files for all symbols defined in `stocklist.ts`.

+1.  **Prepare Sources**: Place text files with source content under `server/sample-data/sources/<SYMBOL>/` for each symbol you want to index.
+For example: `server/sample-data/sources/AAPL/report-2023.txt`.
+2.  **Run Script**:
+    ```bash
+    cd server
+    npx ts-node scripts/rag-build-batch.ts
+    ```
+The script iterates through all symbols, finds their corresponding source files, and adds them to the RAG index.
+This is useful for populating the RAG store from local files in bulk.

 ### Live Prefetch and WebSocket
 The server runs a background prefetcher that batches Yahoo quote requests and writes to the DB.
 It adapts with backoff and falls back to Yahoo chart and then Stooq if needed.
 WebSocket polling for active subscriptions uses the same batching/backoff.
 Tunables (commented in `server/.env`):